 Mapped: When and where heavy rain will hit UK as Met Office issues warning

-The UK is set to be hit by a band of rain

-The UK is bracing for a deluge of rain throughout the week, with a yellow weather warning being issued for parts of the UK.
+The UK is bracing for a deluge of rain throughout the week, with a yellow weather warning in force for parts of England and Wales.

 The warning covers southwest England and parts of Wales, starting midnight on Wednesday and staying in place until midday.
 It covers cities like Plymouth, Exeter, Cardiff, Bath, Swansea and St Davids in the far west of Wales.